King of Dinosaurs

-66 million years old, 4 metres high, 12 metres long and with almost all its terrifying teeth intact: Tristan Otto, the king of the dinosaurs, is coming to Copenhagen and will give you the chance to get up close with one of the world's most complete Tyrannosaurus rex fossils.
-Tristan Otto will be the centre of one of the museum's most spectacular exhibitions to date, where he will be showcased alongside other unique dinosaur specimens.
+66 million years old, 4 metres high, 12 metres long and with almost all its terrifying teeth intact: Tristan Otto, the king of the dinosaurs, is in Copenhagen and give you the chance to get up close with one of the world's most complete Tyrannosaurus rex fossils.
+Tristan Otto is the centre of one of the museum's most spectacular exhibitions to date, where he is showcased alongside other unique dinosaur specimens.

 The exhibition King of Dinosaurs focuses on the relationship between predator and prey.
 The centrepiece is Tristan Otto – one of the world’s most spectacular Tyrannosaurus rex fossils and the most infamous predator of all time.
 Through him, and a number of other unique dinosaur fossils, the story of Earth’s past, present and future unfolds.